GeneralBots/botbook/src/06-gbdialog/template-start.md

 Start Dialog,start
 ```

-This tells BotServer to run `start.bas` when a conversation begins.
+This tells botserver to run `start.bas` when a conversation begins.

 ## Common Patterns